baublered/AERIS/README.md

 # 🌏 AERIS — Air Quality Forecasting in the Philippines

-**AERIS** is a real-time air quality forecasting system that predicts PM2.5 levels and classifies air quality conditions for 138 major cities in the Philippines.
+**AERIS** is a real-time air quality forecasting system that predicts AQI levels and classifies air quality conditions for 138 major cities in the Philippines.
 It combines real-time environmental data with a machine learning model to generate forecasts for the next 3 days — similar to a weather app.

 ---

 ## 📌 Features

-- 🔮 Real-time PM2.5 forecasting based on OpenWeatherMap API.
+- 🔮 Real-time AQI forecasting based on OpenWeatherMap API.
 - 📅 Multi-day (recursive) forecasts up to 3 days ahead.
 - 🧠 LightGBM model trained on historical weather and pollution data.
-- 🧪 AQI classification: Good, Moderate, Poor, or Hazardous.
+- 🧪 AQI classification: Good, Fair, Moderate, Poor, or Very Poor.
 - 🗺️ Forecast for 138 major Philippine cities.
 - 🖥️ Simple and responsive desktop UI built with Tkinter.